basham/swit-workshop-writing/slides.md

 ## Write a meaningful conversation

-5-minute activity
+5-minute activity, 1–2 people

 1. Select roles and goals of two people.
 2. Write their conversation as a text message.
 3. Finish when both sides achieve their goals.

 Notes:
 Now, let's spend a few minutes on an activity.
+This should take no more than 5 minutes.
+This can be done alone or with someone else.
+The goal is to role-play a meaningful conversation.
+Select roles for the two people in the conversation, along with their individual goals.
+If you are doing this activity with another person, then each person can act as one of the people.
+Take turns and have each person respond to the other.